 - a short summary of any tables

-- a long text description of any maps, flowcharts, or other images.
-For thermal maps showing disease rates by statistical location, a data table may be a preferred alternative.
+- a long text description of any figures, maps, flowcharts, or other images.
+For thermal maps showing disease rates by statistical location or complex figures, a data table may be a preferred alternative.

-Keep in mind that the description should be sufficient for a sight impaired person to understand what the information image is trying to convey,
+Keep in mind that the description should be sufficient for a sight impaired person to understand what the information image is conveying.

 References should be identified consecutively in the text using the Vancouver reference style.
 Any punctuation should precede the reference indicators.